Trigary/DragonHatchery/README.md

 **IMPORTANT!** This plugin only runs on Paper and its forks.
 It doesn't support Spigot and it has no plans to do so in the future.

+**IMPORTANT!** This plugin only support Java 11 and above.
+You can try to compile the plugin yourself if you require a Java 8 version, but it's not officially supported.

 Links:
 [ [GitHub](https://github.com/Trigary/DragonHatchery) ]
 [ [bStats](https://bstats.org/plugin/bukkit/DragonHatchery/10368) ]

 ## Downloads

-The plugin is built via GitHub Actions artifacts.
+The plugin is built via GitHub Actions.
 You have different download options depending on whether you are currently logged in to GitHub.

 For users who are not logged in to GitHub: